danielnoam/portfolio/content/games/chicken-invaders-remake/content.md

 ## Main Contributions

-- Player - Spaceship movement and physics systems
+- Player - Spaceship movement and physics
 - Camera - Dynamic camera behavior and effects
 - Custom Editor Tools - To help artists and designers test and tweak gameplay elements
 - Asset Integration - Implemented 3D models, textures, and VFX artist's shaders from the art team